heliholic/devel/docs/Governor.md

 ### Governor Mode `OFF`

 The governor is completely disabled.
-The input throttle % is used as the output throttle.
+The input throttle is used as the output throttle.

+### Governor Mode `LIMIT`

+The governor is completely disabled.
+The input throttle is used as the output throttle, with `gov_idle_throttle`, `gov_min_throttle` and `gov_max_throttle` applied.

-### Governor Mode `EXTERNAL`
+### Governor Mode `DIRECT`

+The input throttle is used directly, but with limits and slow spoolup features.
-The speed governing function in Rotorflight is disabled, but other features, like slow spoolup and autorotation bailout, remain available.
-This mode is intended for use with ESCs that have their own built-in governor, or with traditional throttle curves in he transmitter.
+The speed governing function is disabled.
+This mode is intended for use with ESCs that have their own built-in governor but no slow spoolup, or with traditional throttle curves in the transmitter.

 This mode does not require an RPM signal.